 While it is evident that popular music and entertainment during the Ragtime era were not overtly obvious forces in the American economy, the trickle down effect from the many new forms of fiscal exchange that they created certainly helped drive things forward both in the circulation of dollars and increased employment for non-traditional workers.
-Similar boons, however temporary, have been experienced since then, as with the new employment opportunities afforded by the Second World War in the 1940s, and the rapid growth of Internet based companies in the 1990s.
-Entertainment has since become as much a factor in the world economy as the manufacture of durable goods or providers of business services.
+Similar boons, however temporary, have been experienced since then, as with the new employment opportunities afforded by the Second World War in the 1940s, and the rapid growth of Internet-based companies in the 1990s.
+Entertainment has since become as much a factor in the global economy as the manufacture of durable goods or providers of business services.
 This is clearly evidenced by companies such as the television networks, sporting franchises, recording labels and film companies.
 Satellite and cable outlets now have as many as 100 audio channels alone, in addition to a couple dozen music video channels.
-Just the Disney Corporation alone helps to drive the economy of the entire state of Florida, and is regularly infusing dollars into circulation in France and Japan, and soon in England.
+Just the Disney Corporation alone helps to drive the economy of the entire state of Florida, and is regularly infusing dollars into circulation in France, Japan, and China.
 Even the perceptions of the industry have changed, in part because of the revenue it generates, and in part because of the revenue it demands.
 There was a time as late as the early 20th century when musicians and actors were looked upon with the lowest of regard.
 Now members of these same professions can command salaries that equal the gross national product of many smaller countries in the world.

 So it would be folly to dismiss the notion that something as simple as a revolutionary new music form could have a significant impact on the life of a farmer or a stockbroker.
 But an analysis of history as explored here suggests otherwise.
 And as to the lasting effect and continuing presence of Ragtime music?
 The late Ragtime Bob Darch probably said it best in one of his most famous quotes: